cybertraining-dsc/su21-reu-361/project/code/README.md

 # yfinance-lstm.ipynb Instructions

+TODO: add requirements.txt, git clone, set up pyenv, make sure the reader knows this for ease of replication

+TODO: add papermill to requirements and create makefile that runs papermill

+cp yfinance-lstm.ipynb yfinance-lstm-`hostname`.ipynb
+papermill yfinance-lstm-`hostname`.ipynb

+This will produce the new notebook with all the results included An alternative way is to convert the ipynb to python with nbconvert ... some options

+You can also run this directly in jupyter-lab

+jupyter-lab yfinance-lstm-`hostname`.ipynb

 Please ensure you have downloaded the code folder.
 GitHub and git makes this easy through cloning of the repo.
 Cloning is impossible without first installing Git.
 Alternatively one can download the repository as a ZIP and extract it by clicking